cwschilly/tiresias/README.md

 python main.py
 ```

+> [!TIP]
+> At any point in the execution, exit the program by typing `Ctrl + C`.

 I'm hoping to move all this into a web app soon, which will remove the installation step and make the runtime even simpler.
 In the meantime, this is what we've got.

 ## Contributing

 `tiresias` is, of course, open-source.
-Feel free to [open issues](https://github.com/cwschilly/tiresias/issues/new), put up PRs with cool features, and generally ~~steal~~ use my IP.
-There's a short developer's guide in the
+Feel free to [open issues](https://github.com/cwschilly/tiresias/issues/new), put up PRs with cool features, and generally ~~steal~~ use the project as you like.
-`doc/` folder if you're interested in contributing.
+There's a short developer's guide in the `doc/` folder if you're interested in contributing.

-And if you do use the code, I would appreciate a citation.

 ---